csd1100/learning/notes/go/basics.md

 fmt.Println("value: ", value) // abs
 ```
 ## Pass by Value / Pass by Reference
-- Go supports both Pass by Value and Pass by Reference.
+- Go supports both Pass by Value (always) and Pass by Reference (pointer).
+- But it is always pass by value.
 - For Pass by Reference pass pointer to variable.
 - If we want to update `map` we will use Pass by Reference by using pointers.
 - For `struct` we do not need to use `*` and `&`.
 We can directly access properties of struct.